beegee-tokyo/Hydroponic-Control-System/README.md

 #### Nutrition refill
 During tests I found that specially during setup with plain water in the tank, the nutrition levels are only raising very slow.
 This is because the hose between the nutrition tank and the water tank is set to drip only for 10 seconds.
 Which adds too less nutrition during the setup.
-To accelerate the nutrition refill on a new setup, the UI button "Nutrition Refill" cn be used to send a command to the WisBlock Control Node to keep the nutrition valve open for a longer time.
+To accelerate the nutrition refill on a new setup, the UI button "Nutrition Refill" can be used to send a command to the WisBlock Control Node to keep the nutrition valve open for a longer time.
 The flow is very simple, from the UI button, the MQTT payload is created and then the command is sent to the device through the MQTT publish function.

 <center> <img src="./assets/node-red-nutrition-refill-flow.png" alt="Check message"> </center>